-Those crafting healthcare policy, as well as those entrusted with making sure that the system works as it should for everyone, have long had as their goal the multiple aims of controlling costs, improving access and enhancing quality.
-And there is near universal agreement that quality must be the driver as it is foundation for nurturing trust in a system most badly in need of public confidence.
+Those crafting healthcare policy, as well as those entrusted with making sure that the system works as it should for everyone, have long had as their goal the multiple aims of controlling costs, improving access, and enhancing quality.
+And there is near universal agreement that quality must be the driver as it is the foundation for nurturing trust in a system most badly in need of public confidence.

 Toward this end, the Centers for Medicare & Medicare Services established a star-rating system to help consumers compare quality among Medicare Advantage plans.
 Plans are graded on a one- to five-star rating based on more than 50 quality metrics and weighing such factors as clinical outcomes, access to preventive services, managing chronic conditions and consumer satisfaction.

 The Affordable Care Act transformed the star ratings from a “nice to have” into a critical component of Medicare Advantage payment as CMS now pays plans based on the quality of care provided to their members – the higher the star rating, the more dollars plans receive.
 Starting next year only four- and five-star plans will receive any quality bonus payments at all, and CMS will terminate contracts with plans that are consistently low performing.